 see Manage Build Process Folders.

 To generate a code generation report for a top model and code generation reports for each referenced model, you need to specify the Create code generation report on the Code Generation > Report pane for the top model and each referenced model.
 You can open the code generation report of a referenced model in one of two ways:

-From the top-model code generation report, you can access the referenced model code generation report by clicking the name of the top-model above the generated code.
+From the top-model code generation report, you can access the referenced model code generation report by clicking the name of the top model above the generated code.
 In the drop-down list of the model reference hierarchy, click the referenced model.
-To navigate back to the top model code generation report, use the Back button at the top of the left navigation pane or use the model reference hierarchy drop-down menu.
+To navigate back to the top model code generation report, use the Back button at the top of the left navigation pane or use the model reference hierarchy context menu.